brimurphy/whackwalrus/README.md

   Fix:
   JavaScript Form validation used to check if input value is empty.
   If empty red warning message to be displayed under input box.

+- Uncaught TypeError in console in Jasmine testing suite caused by Event Listener.
+  Tests passing otherwise.

+  Fix:
+  Review at a later date.

 * Testing User Stories